issues we treat

 Every relationship goes through highs and lows, from issues like roles in the household to larger issues like infidelity or even abuse.
 Almost all couples have disagreements that go unresolved and face stress in their relationship due to these issues.
 Communication can always be worked on in a couple, no matter the length of our relationship, what your sexual orientation, your relationship orientation, or your sexual preferences might be.
 We work with couples all across the LGBTQIA spectrum as well as couples, throuples, and polycules practicing non-monogamy or polyamory.
-I am kink, sex positive, and open to sworkers of any kind.
+We are kink, sex positive, and open to sworkers of any kind.

 Treatment of relationship challenges always start from the cultural context model and feminist family therapy.
 We might use individual or couples therapy sessions with emotionally focused couples therapy (EFT), the attachment model, psychodynamic therapy, cognitive behavioral therapy (CBT), intergenerational trauma, and/or dialectical behavioral therapy (DBT).

 family work, foster & adoption

 We know that families are critically important, both in child rearing and across the lifespan.
 How do we take care of the health of our family system and minimize the impact of mental disorders?
 The answer is complex, but we will work with you to help you and your family feel healthy and strong.
 We work with an attachment lens and work with children and families of all kinds.
-I welcome children, adults, and families of adoption, with autism, developmental disabilities, and/or physical disabilities, children who are in the foster system, families who adopt, the justice system, or in blended families.
+We welcome children, adults, and families of adoption, with autism, developmental disabilities, and/or physical disabilities, children who are in the foster system, families who adopt, the justice system, or in blended families.